Software Secured Company Logo.

 Reprogramming

 While we were learning about the configuration settings available in the XGecu platform to perform a successful read we also discovered what settings should be enabled for a successful write.
 The same options as before would be needed, as well as the enablement of the "Erase Before Programming" option so that the NAND Flash is always "zero'd out" before writing new data.
-It is also recommended to enable "Auto Verify after Read & Programing".
+It is also recommended to enable "Auto Verify after Read & Programming".

 Loading the custom firmware into the XGecu platform is very straightforward, simply click Load, select the file format (which in our case was binary), and then select the buffer which for us was Flash Main Memory.